Thank you for visiting my website. I am an associate professor of economics and director of the Center for Regulatory and Industrial Studies (CRIS).

-My areas of specialty are industrial organization and applied econometrics.
-My current research focuses on the airline, pharmaceutical, and telecommunications industries.
+My fields are industrial organization and applied econometrics, and my current research focuses on the airline, pharmaceutical, and telecommunications industries.

-I grew up near Cleveland, Ohio (home of the 2016 World Champion Cleveland Cavaliers).
-I graduated from Ohio University in 2003 with a B.A. in economics, and earned my Ph.D. in 2009 from the University of Virginia.
+I graduated from Ohio University with a B.A. in economics, and earned my Ph.D. from the University of Virginia.
 I spent the first 6 years of my career at the University of Georgia before moving to UNC-Chapel Hill in 2015.

-- “The Tragedy of The Last Mile: Congestion Externalities in Broadband Networks.” with Jacob Malone and Aviv Nevo
+- “The Tragedy of The Last Mile: Economic Solutions to Congestion in Broadband Networks” with Jacob Malone and Aviv Nevo